-Prime Minister Indira Gandhi was shot dead by her bodyguards on Oct.31, 1984.
-I was a 11-year-old school girl in New Delhi.
-When the news of her getting shot by her Sikh security guards trickled in, we were let off early from school.
-Since we lived close to the school, my sister and I walked home, where I promptly dived into an Enid Blyton book, and a lunch of aloo parathas and mango pickle.
-It is weird how these small details get etched in one’s mind, when we often have lost the more meaningful memories.
+Prime Minister Indira Gandhi was shot dead by her Sikh bodyguards on Oct.31, 1984.
+I was an 11-year-old schoolgirl in New Delhi.
+When the news trickled in, we were let off early from school.
+My sister and I walked home, where I promptly dived into an Enid Blyton book, and a lunch of aloo parathas and mango pickle.
+It is strange how these small details get etched in one’s mind when we often have lost more meaningful memories.
 As the day wore on, we heard that she had succumbed to her wounds.
 The evening news confirmed what everyone knew by then.
 The analysis of her controversial political career began, and for many, it was also a time for mourning.
 The backlash against the Sikhs had started brewing.

 In those days, home was a central government colony in R.K.
 Puram.
 Our colony was two rows of flats facing each other with a small maidan in between.
 The colony was a microcosm of India; Punjabis, Telugus, Marwaris, UPiites, Malayalis, Tamilians, Bengalis – all co-existed peacefully, the children getting together every evening to play in the maidan.
 From learning to cycle (on a milkman’s unwieldy cycle), to playing hockey, and hopscotch, we kids tried everything together, sans hovering moms.